 During failover, resources that colocate with the CXFS metadata server must be stopped before the CXFS resource.
 If a resource fails to shutdown completely, any files left open on the metadata server will prevent relocation.
-Therefore, the HA fail policy for any resource that could prevent relocation by holding files open must be fence and you must configure a STONITH facility according to the requirements for your site, as directed later in this procedure (Chapter 8, "Create the Fencing Capability and Put Into Production Mode" on page 185).
+Therefore, the HA fail policy for any resource that could prevent relocation by holding files open must be fence and you must configure a STONITH facility according to the requirements for your site.
+See: